 Serve six with this unbeatable homemade crumble featuring plums and quince.
-These mouth-watering crumbles are cooked slowly for nearly 4 hours.
-Serve it with lashings of good, vanilla-y custard.
+These mouth-watering crumbles are cooked slowly for nearly four hours.
+Serve it with lashings of good, vanilla custard.

 Our sloe gin and plum crumble is a twist on a classic and much-loved British dessert.
 Pair with a scoop of good-quality vanilla ice cream to really take advantage of the cinnamon and mixed spice notes.